Do you model your business processes?

 Looking at the overall view.

-It is important to look at the overall process and not the tasks on their own.
+It is important to look at the overall business process and not the tasks on their own.
 If you were look at the tasks in isolation, you can cause more problems than the one you have resolved.

 As an example: Step four is the weakest in the process.
 It doesn’t have the relevant skills available to complete it to the required standard.
 Whilst looking at improvements, it is identified that step two could be automated to make the process smoother and reduce turnaround times.
 However, if you were to make this change without considering the other steps in the process, you could end up with a process backlog at step four.
 This will cause stress and dissatisfaction for the users and could impact on customer service.